devon-campbell/covert-channel/README.md

 (Hardware specs & any information required for reproducing your results)

 ### Technique 2: Prime + Probe
-This implementation demonstrates a microarchitectural covert channel leveraging the Prime+Probe cache side-channel technique to transmit information stealthily between a sender and receiver.
-At a high level, the sender and receiver coordinate by repeatedly targeting a specific set in the CPU's last-level cache (LLC).
-The sender encodes bits by selectively evicting cache lines: a logical `1` bit is represented by aggressively evicting cache lines (thus causing cache misses), while a `0` bit is indicated by idling (allowing cache hits).
+This project implements a microarchitectural covert channel using the Prime+Probe cache side-channel technique to transmit data between isolated processes.
+The sender and receiver coordinate by targeting a shared last-level cache (LLC) set.
+To transmit a bit, the sender either evicts the cache set (encoding a `1`) or remains idle (encoding a `0`).
+The receiver probes the same set and infers the transmitted bit by measuring access latency: high latency implies eviction (`1`), low latency implies no eviction (`0`).

-Concurrently, the receiver probes the same cache set by measuring access latencies to a carefully chosen eviction set.
-Elevated latency indicates sender-induced cache misses (interpreted as bit `1`), whereas low latency indicates the absence of eviction activity (interpreted as bit `0`).
-Synchronization between sender and receiver is achieved using the processor's timestamp counter (rdtscp instruction) to align their time slots precisely.
-An Automatic Repeat reQuest (ARQ) protocol overlays this channel to ensure reliability, detect errors, and manage retransmissions.
-The result is a covert communication mechanism exploiting microarchitectural timing variations invisible to conventional monitoring tools.
+Synchronization is achieved using the processor’s timestamp counter (`rdtscp`), with both parties aligning to defined time slots via a `SLOT_MASK`.
+Shared cache set contention is ensured by selecting memory addresses that map to a specific LLC set (`TARGET_SET`) using large page mappings (`/dev/hugepages`), which also reduce TLB misses and improve physical address predictability.

-(Why believed technique would work)
+To add reliability, the channel uses an Automatic Repeat reQuest (ARQ) protocol.
+Each frame includes start delimiters, parity bits, and sequence numbers, enabling the receiver to detect errors, discard stale frames, and request retransmissions.
+Together, these design choices allow for robust, stealthy communication via cache timing variations, without requiring shared memory or direct interprocess communication.

 #### Bandwidth
 ##### Expected